 In muscle fibers are some substances known as enzymes, which play a vital role in the muscle’s ability to work.
 Enzymes in general are proteins that control the speed of chemical reactions in living organisms.

 The enzyme includes in the processes but consumes not.
 Through specific enzymes, is the individual muscle fiber able to optimize and regulate the energy conversion.

 Some of these enzymes are involved in the final decomposing of fat and glycogen.
 The more aerobic trained a muscle fiber is, the greater the quantity and activity of these specific enzymes in the muscle fiber.
 It means a larger energy conversion by aerobic processes because the energy production maximizes.

 Thus, you will have a more effective run.
 Conversely, decreases the content of these enzymes by inactivity – if you do not run for a period.
 However, it takes more time to increase the number of enzymes than it takes to lose them.

 Fat and Glycogen

-We have seen that these are the critical components in the energy Supply.
-They are the crucial factors in Marathon training, when we go for the best results.
-The Body use Glycogen and fat as energy but the choice of either glycogen or fat depends mainly on the presence of Oxygen.
+We have seen that these are the critical components of the energy Supply.
+They are the crucial factors in Marathon training when we go for the best results.
+The Body uses Glycogen and fat as energy but the choice of either glycogen or fat depends mainly on the presence of Oxygen.

-If you are a seriously runner like myself , I hope you enjoy this review and if you have any questions about Glycogen Definition – The Body’s Energy Supply or want to leave your own Personal review, please leave a comment below.
+I hope you like this review and if you have any questions about Glycogen Definition – The Body’s Energy Supply or want to leave your own Personal review, please leave a comment below.